reed-harmon95/My2dGame/README.md

 # My2dGame

-This is just a simple 2d game written in java
+This is just a simple 2d game demo written in java.

+Credit to this tutorial: https://www.youtube.com/playlist?list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq

 Currently implemented: